Blosc/python-blosc2/doc/reference/lazyarray.rst

 An expression like ``a + sum(b)``, where there is at least one NDArray object in operands ``a`` and ``b``, `returns a LazyExpr object <../getting_started/tutorials/03.lazyarray-expressions.html>`_.
 You can also get a LazyExpr object using the ``lazyexpr`` constructor (see below).

-This object follows the `LazyArray`_ API for evaluation and storage.
+This object follows the `LazyArray`_ API for computation and storage.

 .. currentmodule:: blosc2